Roll20/roll20-character-sheets/README.md

 * [Report issues and bugs](https://github.com/Roll20/roll20-character-sheets/issues) you encounter when using the sheets.
 * [Review sheet code changes](https://github.com/Roll20/roll20-character-sheets/pulls)
 * Review and contribute to the documentation on the [community wiki](https://wiki.roll20.net/Building_Character_Sheets).
-* Write or contribute to a character sheet of your own!
+* Write or contribute to a new or existing character sheet!

 ### Getting Started